NomicFoundation/hardhat-vscode/client/README.template.md

 Some features (e.g. inline validation, quick fixes) are still experimental and are only enabled within a [Hardhat](https://hardhat.org/) project, this is a limitation that will be lifted with future releases.

-## Setup

-This extension should work without any configuration.
-If formatting functionality isn't working, or you have previously configured another **Solidity** formatter, please see the [formatting section](#formatting).

 [include '../docs/features.md']

 ### Commands

 #### Compile project

-When working on a hardhat project, the command `Hardhat: Compile project` is available on the command palette.
+When working on a Hardhat project, the command `Hardhat: Compile project` is available on the command palette.
 This will trigger a `hardhat compile` run.

 ![Compile command](https://raw.githubusercontent.com/NomicFoundation/hardhat-vscode/main/docs/gifs/command-compile.gif "Compile command")